 For me, the sentiment on this card exactly sums up what I am feeling and the feeling that I am trying to convey.

-If you would like to download the card to use, fill out the info below.
+If you would like to download the card to use, click the download below.

 You can also tuck a cozy blanket and super squishy soft socks or a digital thermometer into the box.

 As Maya Angelou says: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel”.

 So why not give them a handmade get better gift?

 If you are enjoying my blog, you can sign up to receive my blog updates here. .

 What to Include in the Care Package

 You can decide what is best to include in your get better care package.
 For this box, I included Homemade Rustic Chicken Soup, Gluten-Free Dairy Biscuits, and Oatmeal Raisin Cookies.